OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 # Runtime for Excel custom functions (preview)

 Custom functions use a new JavaScript runtime that differs from the runtime used by other parts of an add-in, such as the task pane or other UI elements.
-This JavaScript runtime is designed to optimize performance of calculations in custom functions and exposes new APIs that you can use to perform common web-based actions within custom functions such as requesting external data and receiving external data.
+This JavaScript runtime is designed to optimize performance of calculations in custom functions and exposes new APIs that you can use to perform common web-based actions within custom functions such as requesting external data or establishing a persistent connection with a server.
 The JavaScript runtime also provides access to new APIs in the `OfficeRuntime` namespace that can be used within custom functions or by other parts of an add-in to store data or open a dialog box.
 This article describes how to use these APIs within custom functions and also outlines additional considerations to keep in mind when developing custom functions.

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]

-## Request external data
+## Requesting external data

-You can request external data within a custom function by using an API like [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) or by using [XmlHttpRequest (XHR)](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), a standard web API that issues HTTP requests to interact with servers.
+Within a custom function, you can request external data by using an API like [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) or by using [XmlHttpRequest (XHR)](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), a standard web API that issues HTTP requests to interact with servers.
 Within the JavaScript runtime, XHR implements additional security measures by requiring [Same Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) and simple [CORS](https://www.w3.org/TR/cors/).

 ### XHR example